 — Office of the California Surgeon General (@CA_OSG) March 23, 2020

-Burke-Harris urges adults to approach the conversation in a calm way, ask what children have heard and allow them to share their fears, correct any misinformation, reassure them and remind them about the importance of proper hygiene, healthy eating and exercise.
+Burke-Harris urges adults to approach the conversation calmly, ask what children have heard and allow them to share their fears, correct any misinformation, reassure them, and remind them about the importance of proper hygiene, healthy eating and exercise.

 In addition, Burke-Harris stresses the need for adults to take care of themselves.
 She urges the public to visit www.covid19.ca.gov for coronavirus information and resources, which are updated regularly.